List of lieutenant governors of Delhi: Chief Commissioners

-Lieutenant governors
+Lieutenant governors (1966-present)

 In 1966, the Delhi Administration Act was passed, which established the Delhi Metropolitan Council with the Lieutenant Governor of Delhi as its head.
-So far, there have been 21 individuals who have held this post, including 12 IAS officers, 4 ICS officers, 2 IPS officers, 2 senior IAF officers, and 1 IFS officer.
-The appointees have generally been retired, with the exception of Najeeb Jung, who resigned from service.
+So far, there have been 21 individuals who have held this post, including 10 IAS officers, 4 ICS officers, 2 IPS officers, 2 senior IAF officers, and 2 IFS officers.
+The appointees have generally been retired, with the exception of Najeeb Jung, who resigned from service and Vinai Kumar Saxena who was transferred as the Lieutenant governor of Ladakh.